 Embark on a 2-day cruise with Hurtigruten from Bergen to Trondheim, including the Geirangerfjord.
 A cruise with Hurtigruten is considered as the world's most beautiful sea voyage.
-Travel on the Bergen-, Flåm- and Dovre Railway and enjoy a fjord cruise on the spectacular Nærøyfjord.
-Visit Lillehammer and Oslo.
+Visit Oslo before travelling on the Bergen-, Flåm- and Dovre Railway and enjoying a fjord cruise on the spectacular Nærøyfjord.

 Arrival in Bergen according to your own itinerary.
 Bergen is Norway’s second largest city and the world’s only city surrounded by 7 mountains and 7 fjords.
 Attractions in Bergen include the Hanseatic Bryggen Harbour, Fløibanen Funicular, Troldhaugen, the Fish and Flower market, Bergen Aquarium and Gamle Bergen (Old Bergen Open Air Museum).

 Breakfast at the hotel.
 This day at your own leisure in Bergen before departing with Hurtigruten/The Norwegian Coastal Voyage.
 Two nights and one full day onboard the ship.
 Dinner and accommodation onboard Hurtigruten.